St Bede's College, Christchurch: Abuse allegations

 A former staff member was charged in late 2024 for sexual offences against boarders at the college about two decades earlier.
 The college cancelled planned celebrations for the centenary of boarding at the school in 2025 due to the allegations.
 In February 2025 it was revealed the allegations were against Father Rowan Donoghue, a Catholic priest who had overseen the boarding school during the mid-to-late 1990s.
+Fr Donoghue had admitted six charges, including indecent assault on a boy aged 12–16, indecent assault on a boy 16 and over, and sexual violation by unlawful sexual connection, for which he is awaiting sentencing.
+Further, in February 2026, three allegations were publicised against Father Brian Cummings, who also served as Rector of St Bede's College from 1990-2001, and as Deputy Rector at St Patrick's Silverstream College prior to that.
+Fr Cummings passed in 2022.
+The claims against Fr Cummings were made in 1996, 2014 and 2023.

 Philosophy and Marist Tradition

 From its beginnings, St. Bede's College has taught its students by observing a tradition that combines Marian and apostolic elements.
 For the most part of the previous century, the college had residential Marist priests and brothers as teaching staff.
 There is still a significant Marist presence at the college.

 The college's mission is "To help each boy develop fully by Faith and by Works."

 The house system

 A house system was instituted at St. Bede's College, with every student allocated to a house.
 The house system has several functions, including administrative.
 Each house is named for a distinguished person associated with the college and its name.
 They compete against each other in annual competitions such as: swimming, athletics, and haka.
 There are five houses.
 These are: